Disclosure: I may receive commissions for purchases made through links in this post.

 I always say do what works for you, your child and your family.

-I love spending time with mine one on one in the kitchen.
-I pick days I am home.
-I love hunting around in old cookbooks or letting them decide how to change the recipe to suit our tastes.
 We’ve had some interesting things come out of our kitchen most of them we were able to eat.
 Some not so much.

 We started on breakfast meal ideas moving on to lunch and lastly supper meals.
 It is nice to watch their confidence grow.